rbatllet/private-blockchain/docs/data-management/METADATA_MANAGEMENT_GUIDE.md

 | `searchByCustomMetadataKeyValue()` | Exact key-value pair matching | Precise filtering by specific fields (max 10K results) |
 | `searchByCustomMetadataMultipleCriteria()` | Multiple criteria with AND logic | Complex multi-field queries (max 10K results) |

 **Note**: All methods are memory-efficient and automatically limited to 10,000 results.
-For larger datasets, use the paginated versions in BlockDAO (`searchByCustomMetadataKeyValuePaginated()`, `searchByCustomMetadataMultipleCriteriaPaginated()`).
+For larger datasets, use the paginated versions in BlockRepository (`searchByCustomMetadataKeyValuePaginated()`, `searchByCustomMetadataMultipleCriteriaPaginated()`).

 ### Method 1: Substring Search